jitpack/jitpack.io/api/_index.en.md

 ## Single build

-Get a single build for a project and it's outcome.
+Get a single build for a project and its outcome.

 **GET** `/builds/:groupId/:artifactId/:tag`

-To delete a build and it's artifacts use:
+To delete a build and its artifacts use:

 **DELETE** `/builds/:groupId/:artifactId/:tag`